 Keeping Patients Safe

 At University of Maryland Medical System, the safety of our patients and communities is always a top priority.
-Throughout the pandemic, our safety measures have evolved whenever as conditions in our communities have changed.
+Throughout the pandemic, our safety measures have evolved whenever the conditions in our communities have changed.

 Here are some of the ways we work to keep patients safe: